Madrid–Barajas Airport: Long distance coaches

-From terminals T1 and T4 the bus company Avanzabus operates routes to Ávila, Castellón, Salamanca, Valencia and Zamora.
-From terminal T4 the Alsa bus company runs services to the cities of Zaragoza, Barcelona, Valladolid, León, Murcia, Alicante, Gijón, Oviedo, Lugo, Coruña, Santiago de Compostela, Burgos, Vitoria, San Sebastián, Santander, Bilbao, Logroño and Pamplona.
-From terminal T1 the Socibus company runs services to the major cities in Andalusia: Huelva, Córdoba, Cadiz, Jerez and Seville.
+From terminals T1 and T4 the bus company Avanzabus operates routes to Ávila, Castellón de la Plana, Salamanca, Valencia and Province of Zamora.
+From terminal T4 the Alsa bus company runs services to the cities of Zaragoza, Barcelona, Valladolid, León, Murcia, Alicante, Gijón, Oviedo, Lugo, A Coruña, Santiago de Compostela, Burgos, Vitoria-Gasteiz, San Sebastián, Santander, Bilbao, Logroño and Pamplona.
+From terminal T1 the Socibus company runs services to the major cities in Andalusia: Huelva, Córdoba, Cádiz, Jerez de la Frontera and Seville.

-Airport People Mover
+Airport people mover

 In early 2006, the first driverless transit system in Spain and the longest airport people mover system in Europe began transporting passengers between the new terminal (T4) and a new satellite terminal (T4S).
-Deploying the CITYFLO 550 automatic train control technology, the system is the only mode of transportation for passengers between the two terminals, which are spaced more than two kilometres apart.
+Deploying the CITYFLO 550 automatic train control technology, the system is the only mode of transportation for passengers between the two terminals, which are spaced two kilometres apart.
 Bombardier became the only contractor for the completely underground shuttle system, including the construction of the civil works, operation and maintenance of the system.

 The route is 2 km in length and can carry up to 13,000 passengers per hour.